FREEZURN/Note_Aggregate/content/jp/verbs.md

 する has many uses.
 What immediately comes to mind is the phrase "To X," 『Xをする。』 X can either be a verb or noun.
 More crucially, する (and its conjugations) can turn nouns into verbs by simply attaching to them, for the most part anyway.

 There are several other ways this verb can be used.
 The following list is a couple:
-- "To cost," where the price "modifies" (adverb) the verb
+- "To cost," where the price "modifies" (as an adverb) する
 - "To wear an accessory," transitive
 - "To sense," the five senses or emotion